noahfraiture/coma/README.md

 - `-b, --bound <BOUND>`: Sets a filter to include only URLs containing a specific substring.
 This can be useful for limiting the scraping to a specific domain or section of a website.
 The default value is an empty string, meaning no filtering is applied.

 - `-t, --thread <THREAD>`: Sets the maximum number of concurrent asynchronous calls to be made during scraping.
 The default is set to `5`, which balances speed and performance without overwhelming the target server.

-- `-g, --graph`: Once the discovery have finished, your browser will open with an interactive topology
+- `-g, --graph`: Once the discovery has finished, your browser will open with an interactive topology.

 - `-h, --help`: Prints the help menu for Coma, including usage instructions and command options.